Why Become a Tax Preparer?

 Needed Requirements to Become an Accredited Tax Preparer

-Your responsibilities as an accredited tax preparer will be many.
-You’ll need to learn everything included on the exam and you earn a passing score to be accredited.
+Your responsibilities as an accredited tax return preparer will be many.
+You’ll need to learn everything included on the exam and earn a passing score to be accredited.
 Learning what you need so you will be the most effective tax preparer possible means that the tax returns you process and file will be more readily accepted by the IRS and state taxation agencies and are less likely to result in an audit for your client.

 Subjects covered by the exam include: